GMAT Syllabus 2024

 What does it mean to say 'The GMAT is a Computer Adaptive Test'?

 Imagine you are on the hot seat of some game similar to 'Who wants to be a millionaire?”
 (Or “Kaun Banega Crorepati” if you insist on a desi example).
-You know how in such games, the first few questions are very straightforward?
+You know how in such games, the first few questions are very straightforward.
 But then the rest of the questions do not stay simple!
 As the amount of money at stake increases, so does the level of difficulty of the questions that are asked.
 Well, that is a layperson analogy to help you understand what happens during the GMAT test.

 Everyone begins the GMAT exam by answering questions of the same level of difficulty.
 If you keep answering questions correctly, then the computer starts generating questions of higher difficulty.
 These questions are worth more points to your score if you answer them correctly.
 On the other hand. if you make a mistake and answer questions incorrectly, the computer does not hand you a cheque and end the game; it simply starts generating easier questions that are worth fewer points.
-So your performance determines your chances to score more in the test.
+So your performance determines your chances of scoring more in the test.
 The computer adapts to your performance in the GMAT exam.

 What does this mean for a test-taker?